-Project Name ID FFY 2021 Funding FFY 2021 Work Products and Progress FFY 2022 Funding FFY 2022 Planned Work Products and Progress Bicycle/Pedestrian Support Activities 2521 \$71,810 Spring 2021 bicycle and pedestrian counts Maintained awareness of bicycle- and pedestrian-related work and developments in the Boston metropolitan region Followed bicycle- and pedestrian-planning best practices and developments nationwide and globally Summarized Boston region bicycle and pedestrian count data Studied locations that currently affect the safety and comfort of bicycling and walking in the Boston region \$74,000 Coordinate with state agencies, MAPC, other MPOs, MassDOT's Safe Routes to School Program, WalkBoston, MassBike, LivableStreets, municipalities, and other groups regarding bicycle and pedestrian planning for the region Collect data on bicycle and pedestrian volumes at on-road and off-road facilities in the Boston region, and post collected count data to the Boston Region MPO's Bicycle and Pedestrian Count Database for public use Examine bicycle and pedestrian crash data at the intersection, corridor, and regional levels to support development of strategies to address bicycle and pedestrian safety problems Provide ongoing technical support to communities for current tools and practices regarding bicycle and pedestrian issues, with particular focus on promoting safety Conduct technical analyses to quantify the effects of proposed bicycle facilities, including air quality improvements, reductions in vehicle-miles traveled, and changes in parking needs Conduct analyses to identify critical sidewalk gaps in the region, and possibly provide guidance to communities who may be able to access Surface Transportation Block Grant program funding for transportation alternatives to close gaps on federally aided roadways Examine potential routes, both on-road and off-road, to increase the connectivity of the existing transportation system, including trails, on-road facilities, and public transit, emphasizing connections on the Bay State Greenway, LandLine Network, and Emerald Network, where applicable Consider development of future possible strategic bicycle and pedestrian safety plans Coordinate regional efforts to coincide with the vision and goals outlined in the Massachusetts Bicycle and Pedestrian Statewide Transportation Plans Regional Transit Service Planning Technical Support 14342 \$56,470 Supported Hingham with bus to ferry connection planning, Lexington with some basic fare elasticity and revenue analysis, and MWRTA with microtransit analysis \$50,000 Continue support to communities seeking transit service planning technical assistance
+Project Name ID FFY 2021 Funding FFY 2021 Work Products and Progress FFY 2022 Funding FFY 2022 Plann Bicycle/Pedestrian Support Activities 2522 \$71,810 Spring 2021 bicycle and pedestrian counts Maintained awareness of bicycle- and pedestrian-related work and developments in the Boston metropolitan region Followed bicycle- and pedestrian-planning best practices and developments nationwide and globally Summarized Boston region bicycle and pedestrian count data Studied locations that currently affect the safety and comfort of bicycling and walking in the Boston region \$84,000 Coordinate with state agencies to School Program, WalkBosto other groups regarding bicycle Collect data on bicycle and perfacilities in the Boston region, a Region MPO's Bicycle and Perfection regional levels to support deverse performed and perfection safety problems.
+Provide ongoing technical support deverse performed agent in the provide ongoing technical support deverse performed and perfective regarding bicycle and promoting safety.
+Conduct technical analyses to including air quality improvem changes in parking needs.
+Conduct analyses to identify an provide guidance to communit transportation Block Grant processes gaps on federally aided.
+Examine potential routes, both connectivity of the existing transfacilities, and public transit, en Greenway, LandLine Network, Consider development of future plans.
+Regional Transit Service Planning Technical Support 4122 \$56,470 Supported Hingham with bus to ferry connection planning, Lexington with some basic fare elasticity and revenue analysis, and MWRTA with microtransit analysis \$22,000 Continue support to communiti assistance nned Work Products and Progress ies, MAPC, other MPOs, MassDOT's Safe Routes ton, MassBike, LivableStreets, municipalities, and cle and pedestrian planning for the region pedestrian volumes at on-road and off-road , and post collected count data to the Boston edestrian Count Database for public use ian crash data at the intersection, corridor, and velopment of strategies to address bicycle and pport to communities for current tools and and pedestrian issues, with particular focus on o quantify the effects of proposed bicycle facilities, ments, reductions in vehicle-miles traveled, and critical sidewalk gaps in the region, and possibly nities who may be able to access Surface orogram funding for transportation alternatives to d roadways th on-road and off-road, to increase the ansportation system, including trails, on-road emphasizing connections on the Bay State k, and Emerald Network, where applicable ure possible strategic bicycle and pedestrian safety o coincide with the vision and goals outlined in the edestrian Statewide Transportation Plans ities seeking transit service planning technical

-\This program is shared between MAPC and CTPS.
+This program is shared between MAPC and CTPS.